 The sound installation, developed by the artist and researcher Marcus Maeder, makes it possible to experience two basic things.
 First, you can listen to the incredibly diverse life in the ground.
 Second, the differences between soils can be clearly heard: a healthy soil with high biodiversity has more sound variety.
 The installation gives a sensory experience the soil and builds awareness of the human impact on soil organisms.

 As an alternative or addition to the sound installation, mobile listening stations are available for a variety of settings.
 They are great to have at eco-markets, court festivals, specialist conferences or open days.
+Would you like to exhibit the listening stations or do you know a great location?
+Contact us!

 From October 29th until November 25th 2018 “Sounding Soil“ was presented to the public in the Paul Klee Centre in Bern for the first time.
 From December 2018 to mid-March 2019 was the installation at the Zurich University of the Arts ZHdK.